-David Harris (aged 64), Senior Independent Non-Executive Director, was appointed to the Board in May 2004.
+David Harris (aged 65), Non-Executive Director, was appointed to the Board in May 2004.
 He has very broad financial experience gained over a 30 year career in both executive and non-executive capacities.
-He is currently a nonexecutive director of Small Companies Dividend Trust plc, Manchester and London Investment Trust plc, Aseana Properties Ltd, F&C Managed Portfolio Trust plc and Core VCTV plc, all of which are quoted companies on the London Stock Exchange.
+He is currently a non-executive director of Small Companies Dividend Trust plc, Manchester and London Investment Trust plc, Aseana Properties Ltd and F&C Managed Portfolio Trust plc, all of which are quoted companies on the London Stock Exchange.
 He is also a non-executive director of SDF Limited, a private film production company.